Diagnostics (for technical support)

 --show-ref-iupacs

 ZC.
-Show the the IUPACs in the reference.
-In combination with
+Show the the IUPACs in the reference data.

 --show-txt-contigs

 ZUC.
-(SAM and BAM) Show the details of the contigs appearing the file header (SQ lines).
+SAM/BAM/CRAM: Show the details of the contigs appearing the file header (SQ lines).

 --show-gheader